qonto/prometheus-rds-exporter/README.md

 🧩 AWS Quotas Insights: Stay in control with real-time information about AWS quotas.
 Ensure you never hit limits unexpectedly.

-💡 Hard Limits visibility: Know the hard limits of EC2 instance used by RDS and manage your resources effectively.
+💡 Hard Limits visibility: Know the hard limits of the EC2 instance used by RDS and manage your resources effectively.

 🔔 Alerting at Your Fingertips: Easily set up Prometheus alerting rules to stay informed of critical events, ensuring you're always ahead of issues.